Skip to content

 His legs?
 Not so much, Embiid said, causing shot after shot to seemingly fall short.

 The 76ers’ superstar added it typically takes between two and four games for him to return to form after an extended injury absence.
-That is part of the reason he and teammates insist they have not mentally descended into panic mode following their 98-86 loss to the Magic to drop to a stunningly dreadful 2-10 in the early season.
+That is part of why he and his teammates insist they have not mentally descended into panic mode following their 98-86 loss to the Magic to drop to a stunningly dreadful 2-10 in the early season.
 Yet there also is a rapidly shrinking margin for error, both within each game and, now, for this entire season that the most cynical onlooker would say is already slipping away.

 » READ MORE: Jared McCain’s 29 points can’t save Sixers as they fall to 2-10 after loss to Orlando Magic

-“It’s obviously frustrating,” Paul George said after shooting 4-of-15 against the Magic.
+“It’s obviously frustrating,” said Paul George after shooting 4-of-15 against the Magic.
 “Like, no one in here is happy or OK with the start of the season. … But the season is long.
 This is not what we expected when we came together, but hopefully this stretch happens now [rather] than the middle of the season.

 “We don’t have anything else [to do] but to work harder and just stay poised.
 Looking out for everyone in this locker room, we’re all in this together.”